hund030/TeamsFx_Wiki_review/Integrate-API-Connection-with-your-Teams-app.md

 The following steps help you to add API connection using Visual Studio Code:
 It is recommended to use an alias to distinguish multiple different api connections, the alias will be used in both sample code and env variables.
 1. Add a reference to the `@microsoft/teamsfx` package to `package.json`.
-1. Give a unique alias for API connection and modify your project with reference to the sample code.
+1. Modify your service project with reference to the sample code to leverage `yourApiClient` to connect API.
-1. Refer to the sample code to add application settings for your API in `./teamsfx/.env.local` that configures local debugging.
+1. Refer to the sample code to add configuration of your API in `teamsfx/script/run.js` for local debugging.
 ---
 ## Sample Code and Application Settings
 TeamsFx supports common 5 ways to help developers connect APIs.